 - Borovska, S., Kestenbaum, A.R., Shields, M., Hocker, W., James, J.E., Dunn, L.B.
 Spiritual Care: Profiles of Three Core Spiritual Needs in Older Patients with Advanced Cancer.
 American Association of Geriatric Psychiatry.

-Michele, her husband Jim, and Superdog Rafa live in San Francisco, California and Kaneohe, Hawaii.
-A former tennis professional, Michele now competes in triathlons, half marathons, and swims.
-As she gets older, she is winning more by attrition in her age group.
-The secret to winning is staying alive.
-Her latest passion is outrigger paddling.
+Michele, her husband Jim, and Havanese dogs Rafa and Finbar live in Kaneohe, Hawaii.
+A former tennis professional, Michele now competes in triathlons, marathons, swims and Hawaiian outrigger canoe races.
 Michele exercises so much because she enjoys eating so much.
 If she had not become a United Methodist minister and hospital chaplain, she would have been a restaurant critic.
+She is now a member of Honolulu Friends Meeting (Quakers).

-Michele’s father Bill was part Native American from the Crow tribe of the reservation on Hardin, Montana and her mother Shirley was from pioneer stock, who came over the Oregon trail and settled in California.
+Michele’s father Bill grew up with the Crow tribe on the reservation in Hardin, Montana and her mother Shirley was from pioneer stock, who came over the Oregon trail and settled in California.
 Both parents graduated from UC Berkeley.
 Michele and her brother Wayne are fifth generation Californians.
 Michele attended McGill University for a Bachelor of Arts, Boston University School of Theology for a Master of Divinity, and Drew University for a Doctor of Ministry.
-Her father thought she would never stop going to school.